davidm/lua-inspect/README.txt

 (Alternately just run "lua test.lua".
 You should also do "lua luainspect" rather than "./luainspect" on Windows.)

+You will need to ensure that the JavaScript and CSS files in the path after the "-l" argument can be found relative to the HTML file.

 == Command-line Usage (delimited CSV output) ==

 Example:

-  $ ./luainspect -fdelimited examples.lua > test-output/examples.csv
+  $ ./luainspect -fdelimited examples.lua > examples.csv

 == Installation in SciTE ==